babashka/process/README.md

 ### `exec`
 <code>[cmd]</code><br>
 <code>[cmd {:keys [escape env extra-env] :or {escape default-escape} :as opts}]</code><br>
-<p>Replaces the current process image with the process image specified
-  by the given path invoked with the given args.
-Works only in GraalVM native images.</p>
+Replaces the current process image with the process image specified by the given path invoked with the given args.
+Works only in GraalVM native images.

 ### `format-arg`
 <code>[arg]</code><br>
 ### `graal?`